tigersharksoup/Archlinux/README.md

 i3 file:

 lock.sh
-  -A lock screen for i3lock that blurs screen and puts lock icon in the center of screen
+  -A lock screen for i3lock that blurs screen and puts lock icon in the center of screen. not made by me

 interfacelift.sh
-  -downloads 10 random backgrounds of 1920x1080p resolution and puts them in ~/Pictures.
+  -downloads 10 random backgrounds of 1920x1080p resolution and puts them in ~/Pictures. not made by me

 .config/i3/config